lanestevens/class_fundamentals/tasks.md

 be an empty method that will be evolved through subsequent tests.

 __Requirement:__  The class instantiation shall accept exactly one parameter which must be a dictionary.
 The keys of the dictionary will be column names and the values will be the name of the format specifier to be used for that column.
+This is a business requirement because it defines how the users of the class will interact with the class.

 The name for this parameter will be _format\_map_.
 This specific name is exposed to the users of the class in help strings and _Exception_ messages.
 In this case, the code wouldn't require a specific parameter name, but for the sake of